-SDRs want to get the best results in a short period of time, but it’s our responsibility to prepare them with a good, thorough onboarding.
-This will give them the knowledge and tools they need for long-term success.
-The main objective of the onboarding is to give the SDRs a solid starting point from which they can quickly “ramp-up” from.
-This will improve efficiency and directly impact the company’s objectives in a positive way.
+To enable your new SDRs to achieve the best results possible it’s our responsibility to prepare them with a thorough onboarding.
+That includes providing the know-how and tools they need for long-term success.
+The main objective of the onboarding provide a solid starting point from which they can quickly ramp-up.

-The SDR onboarding process has three objectives: firstly, to get to know the company and the product, or the solution which we sell.
-Secondly, to be fully aware of our target market.
-Thirdly, to become familiar with the tools and processes of Outbound.
+The SDR onboarding process has three objectives – first, get to know the company and the product, or the solution which you sell.
+Secondly, to be fully aware of your target market.
+Thirdly, to become familiar with the tools and processes of outbound or sales development.

-Introduce the current situation of the company, the sales strategy, as well as the long and short term objectives.
-This way, the SDR can be better integrated into the sale department and know what the end goal is for the team as a whole.
+Introduce the current situation of the company, sales strategy, as well as long and short term objectives.
+This helps the SDR integrate into the sales department and understand the end goal for the team as a whole.

-Take time to explain the roles that the SDRs play in the sales team, what objectives they have, and what processes they should follow.
-It’s important that the SDRs understand the key figures in the sales team (not just their role, but that of Market Research and Account Executives too), what objectives these key figures have, and how SDRs can reach them.
-With the role of the SDR, they are hired primarily to secure quality meetings which the Account Executives can turn into sales opportunities—for this, expertise and processes are fundamental.
-To get to the point where SDRs can hand over quality leads to AEs, they must Prospect the leads and qualify the companies that Market Research have delivered.
+Take time to explain the role that SDRs play in the sales team, what objectives they have, and the processes they should follow.
+It’s important that your reps understand the key performance indicators in the sales team (not just within their role, but Market Research and Account Executives too).
+Explain the objectives behind these key figures and the tactical steps to reach their goals.

-It’s very important to teach the recently landed SDR to manage their expectations.
-They have to know who is the target market which the company is focusing on in the first place so that they can attain their objectives in a realistic way.
+It’s crucial to teach the news SDR to manage their expectations.
+They have to understand the target market which the company is focusing on in the first place.
+Understanding the size that they can attain their objectives in a realistic way.

-The tools they need to reach their objectives: The playbook (the manual where all wisdom about sales in the company is collected), the CRM (a technology where all sales information is recorded), and the other tools used to manage their work to the highest standards—which give them the superpowers they need to be the best.
-This way an SDR can perform an extremely effective search for leads (through LinkedIn, Sales Navigator, and perhaps another database), start prospecting through calls, or begin emailing with the right message for each industry, position, or role—and of course, collect all of this information through mail tracking tools and a dialer.
-Thanks to these tools available to the SDR, they will begin to manage their leads and the cadence with which to contact them.
+What tools does a newbie rep need to be successful?
+Well, the SDR playbook (the manual where all wisdom about sales in the company is collected), the CRM (a technology where all sales information is recorded), and the other tools used to manage their work to the highest standards – give them the superpowers they need to be the best.

 We need to teach the new hires how to organize their time, prioritize their tasks, and stay on top of everything.
 It’s important that they learn to keep their data inputs tidy within the CRM so that it’s easy to pull information from it at any time.

-Encourage good work and attitude through coaching.
+Encourage good work and attitude through coaching and ongoing training.
 At the end of the day, the most important thing is to focus on improving and maximizing the communication and outreach skills of an SDR.
-It can be helpful to schedule regular 1:1 sessions with the new hires as soon as possible to encourage them to improve their skills.
+Make sure to schedule 1:1 sessions with the new hires regularly to check in on progress and skill development.

-In conclusion, the onboarding shouldn’t be seen as just part of a list of things to do before an SDR can be put on the phone, instead, you should think of onboarding as a future investment.
-As you make the onboarding more defined and standardized, the “ramp-up” will be quicker, and then the activities of the SDR will begin to affect company growth quickly.
+In conclusion, the onboarding shouldn’t be seen as just part of a list of things to do before an SDR can be put on the phone.
+Instead, think of it as a future investment.
+As you make the onboarding more defined and standardized, SDR ramp-up will be quicker, and you’ll see your company scale quickly.

-We’ve identified 20 can’t miss sales development KPIs for B2B outbound teams.
+We’ve identified 20 can’t miss sales development KPIs for B2B sales development teams.
 Read the ebook.